ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 1. Creates wrapper class for methods defined in apache-commons Zip-Unzip util
 1. Raises an alert in case of listed exceptions

 [**Link to design for Utilities**](/mosip/mosip/blob/master/docs/design/kernel/kernel-utils.md)

+#### 7 Virus Scanner [**[↑]**](#table-of-contents)
+Virus Scanner utility allows for virus scanning across MOSIP at various places.
+These includes:
+1. Scanning of Document uploaded in Pre-Registration
+2. Scanning in Registration Client Software
+3. Scanning of Registration packet in Registration Processor Currently for Virus Scanner, MOSIP has integrated with Clam Antivirus which currently allows for 290 concurrent license.
+A country can integrate their own Licensed version of anti virus as per their requirement.

 ### List of Configurable Parameters and Processes [**[↑]**](#table-of-contents)